Make-School-Courses/FEW-1.1-Web-Foundations/lessons/lesson-09.md

 <!-- > -->

-Now handle any errors with with a callback in the catch callback.
+Now handle any errors with a callback in the catch callback.
 This callback receives an error object as a parameter and logs the `err.message` to the console.

 ```JS
 fetch(path)